 The new Dirty Dozen from the Environmental Working Group came out again on March 25.
 In case you're not familiar with what the Dirty Dozen list is, let me explain.
 Based in Washington, The Environmental Working Group is an organic industry lobbying group that tries to convince the public they need to be choosing organic produce at the grocery store.
 On their "list" are fruits and vegetables with, according to their findings, the highest amount of pesticide residues.

-At a time when the world is facing a pandemic and people are doing their best to try to stay at home and do their own cooking, there couldn't be a worse time for the Environmental Working Group to peddle their inaccurate and fear mongering list.
-When the EWG produces thier list of pesticide residue drenched produce, they're not giving you the whole story and misleading the public.
+When the world is facing a pandemic, and people are doing their best to try to stay at home and do their cooking, there couldn't be a worse time for the Environmental Working Group to peddle their inaccurate and fear-mongering list.
+When the EWG produces their list of pesticide residue drenched produce, they're not giving you the whole story and misleading the public.
 Let me explain.

-The problems with the EWG list is that they’re deriving detectable levels of pesticides without telling how that translates into normal amounts that people would eat.
+The EWG list problems are that they’re deriving detectable pesticide levels without telling how that translates into average amounts that people would eat.
 Anyone can access the USDA annual Pesticide Data Program document, which is what the EWG does.
-In that document, there is information on samples of produce with detectable pesticides, an average number of pesticides on a single sample, the maximum amount found on a single sample and a total number of pesticides found on any one type of produce.
-These numbers are not included in the report from the EWG and it's a crucial elimination of the facts.
-The numbers don't mean anything unless you compare them to amounts that are considered toxic to the individual.
+In that document, there is information on samples of produce with detectable pesticides, an average number of pesticides on a single example, the maximum amount found on a single sample, and a total number of pesticides found on any one type of produce.
+These numbers are not included in the EWG report, and it's a crucial elimination of the facts.
+The numbers don't mean anything unless you compare them to amounts considered toxic to the individual.
 In this case, the dose makes the poison.
 None of this is a big revelation.
 It is public information that can be accessed.
-The EWG chooses to overplay the attention it gets and several news media outlets, including CNN and Fox, broadcast the list without accurately reporting the science.
+The EWG chooses to overplay the attention it gets, and several news media outlets, including CNN and Fox, broadcast the list without accurately reporting the science.

-The Environmental Protection Agency has what is called the minimum reference dose (RfD) for pesticides that are used in farming and production.
-The RfD is the amount they determined scientifically that a person could ingest every day for the rest of your life without harmful effects on health.
+The Environmental Protection Agency has the minimum reference dose (RfD) for pesticides used in farming and production.
+The RfD is the amount they determined scientifically that a person could ingest every day for the rest of your life without harmful health effects.
 For example, the EWG detected a range of .005-.15 ppm (parts per million) on strawberries.
 If you were to eat ½ cup of strawberries, you might ingest (if you didn’t wash the strawberries) .15 milligrams (mg).
 This amount is 100 times less than the RfD of 1.5 mg.
-This is an important fact, and if the EWG were to point this out along with their list, I’m pretty sure there would be less fear and far fewer people urged to buy only organic produce.
+This is an important fact, and if the EWG were to point this out along with their list, I’m sure there would be less fear and far fewer people urged to buy only organic produce.

-The bottom line is that all produce is good produce whether you choose organic or conventional varieties.
+The bottom line is that all produce is good produce, whether you choose organic or conventional varieties.
 Washing your fruit and vegetables will decrease residues on the skin and should routinely be done before eating, no matter the source.
-We as Americans already don’t eat enough and it is one of the most significant choices you can make to better your health.
-Discouraging the public from choosing what they can afford and raising unfounded fear is a bad decision by the EWG.
-Remember, the more you know the less you fear.
+As Americans, we already don’t eat enough, we, and it is one of the crucial choices you can make to better your health.
+Discouraging the public from choosing what they can afford and raising unfounded fear is a wrong decision.
+Remember, the more you know, the less you fear.